Electric Penrose process in spherically symmetric regular black holes with and without a cosmological constant: Summary and discussions

-This result demonstrates that in real astronomical settings, ABG(-dS) BHs can accelerate charged particles more efficiently than their RN(-dS) counterparts.
+This ratio characterizes the idealized single-particle efficiency and should not be interpreted as a statistical significance or a prediction of an observable luminosity.

-\item When the cosmological constant $\Lambda$ is included, the electric Penrose process can occur not only near the event horizon but also near the cosmological horizon.
-Moreover, in this case $\eta$ is no longer a monotonically decreasing function of $r_\ast$ but becomes a convex function (Fig. \ref{etalambda}).
-Near the event horizon, a larger $\Lambda$ results in lower $\eta$; conversely, near the cosmological horizon, a larger $\Lambda$ leads to higher $\eta$. \end{itemize}
+\item When the cosmological constant $\Lambda$ is included, the electric Penrose process exhibits novel features: it can occur not only near the event horizon but also in the vicinity of the cosmological horizon.
+Moreover, in this extended scenario, $\eta$ is no longer a monotonically decreasing function of the splitting point $r_\ast$, but rather displays a convex functional form (Fig. \ref{etalambda}).
+Specifically, near the event horizon, a larger $\Lambda$ results in reduced efficiency $\eta$, while conversely, near the cosmological horizon, a larger $\Lambda$ leads to enhanced $\eta$. \end{itemize}

+The assumption $q_1=0$ selects a particular ionization or decay channel in which a neutral parent splits into oppositely charged fragments; it does not require incident particles in general to be neutral.
+Likewise, $e_1\simeq1$ specifies a marginally bound parent rather than a necessary condition for the process.
+For the same $E_1$ and $q_2$, the horizon-limit ABG--RN ratio is controlled by the corresponding horizon potentials and therefore does not require $q_1=0$ or $e_1=1$, although finite-radius efficiencies remain channel dependent.

+The quoted efficiencies are single-event kinematic results, and a large $\eta$ does not by itself imply a large absolute energy transfer.

+These conclusions rely on the test-particle approximation and neglect backreaction, self-force effects, radiation losses, and changes in the background electromagnetic field.
+Provided these corrections remain perturbative, they may reduce the numerical efficiencies, especially for particles with very large charge-to-mass ratios, but are not expected to overturn the qualitative ABG(-dS)--RN(-dS) comparison, which is determined mainly by the background metric and electric potential.

-In summary, our study demonstrates that ABG BHs exhibit superior energy extraction characteristics compared to RN BHs in both asymptotically flat and de Sitter spacetimes.
-These findings deepen our understanding of the physical properties of regular black holes and provide theoretical insights into the role of nonlinear electrodynamics corrections in astrophysical energy extraction processes.
-Future work may explore other types of regular black holes, including rotating ones, or incorporate magnetic fields.
+In summary, our comprehensive analysis suggests that ABG black holes possess superior energy extraction characteristics compared to RN black holes in both asymptotically flat and de Sitter spacetimes.
+These findings significantly advance our understanding of the physical properties of regular black holes and provide crucial theoretical insights into the role of nonlinear electrodynamics corrections in astrophysical energy extraction processes.
+Future research directions include extending this analysis to other classes of regular black hole solutions, incorporating rotational effects, and examining the influence of magnetic fields on the electric Penrose process.